Skip to main content

 • No margin calls or price-based liquidations can occur before maturity

 Borrowers can choose to repay the loan at any time.
-The full interest for the agreed 3-day duration is owed regardless of when the repayment occurs.
+The full interest for the agreed duration is owed regardless of when the repayment occurs.

 With time-based loans, risk management is shared between lenders and borrowers.
 The collateral value at maturity can be higher or lower (in USD terms) than the amount borrowed.